 Go On A Food Tour

 Visiting Siem Reap is incomplete without trying a food tour.
-Even though Cambodia dishes are not as famous as Thai dishes but there is still a lot of local food options to try.
+Even though Cambodian dishes are not as famous as Thai dishes but there are still a lot of local food options to try.

 If you are more adventurous you can try more unusual food, such as a deep-fried tarantula.
 Yes, you read it right.